-As part of its commitment to lifelong learning, the Board uses the IRRV Scottish conference as a cost effective source of professional training for both members and officials.
-To foster a personal development culture and seek to retain personnel the organisation operates an internal recruitment procedure that encourages personal development and ultimately improves leadership capacity.
+As part of its commitment to lifelong learning and to foster a personal development culture and seek to retain personnel the organisation operates an internal recruitment procedure that encourages personal development and ultimately improves leadership capacity.

 New employees receive induction training on arrival and in the vast majority of cases are able to participate in a career grade development scheme that seeks to promote personal and professional development.
 Surveyors, who are members of the RICS, are subject to additional compulsory continuing professional development training that is monitored by the RICS.